dlewis27/SSRgenotyper/README.md

 ## Make the modified reference with MISA and Bedtools:

-## 1. MISA:
+## 1. MISA
 `perl misa.pl my_Reference.fasta`

-#### MISA requires a misa.ini file in the directory where MISA is being executed that should look like this:
+#### MISA requires a misa.ini file in the directory where MISA is being executed that should look like this

 definition(unit_size,min_repeats):                   2-6 3-4 4-4\
 interruptions(max_difference_between_2_SSRs):        100\
 GFF:                                                     true

-## 2. Modify the MISA produced gff files as follows:
+## 2. Modify the MISA produced gff files as follows
 ### Remove any compound SSRs and calculate how much flanking sequence is available at each SSR locus
 `for i in *.gff; do grep -v "compound" $i | awk '{if ($5-$4 >10 && $5-$4 <50) print $1 "\t" $4-100 "\t" $5+100}' > $i.mod.gff; echo "processing $i"; done`

-### Concatenate the modified gff files:
+### Concatenate the modified gff files
 `for i in *.mod.gff; do cat $i >> cat.gff; echo "processing $i"; done`

-### Remove SSRs that do not have sufficient flanking sequence:
+### Remove SSRs that do not have sufficient flanking sequence

 `awk '($2 >= 0)' cat.gff > cat_filter1.gff`

-### Use bedtools getfasta to make the modified reference:
+### Use bedtools getfasta to make the modified reference

 `bedtools getfasta -fi my_Reference.fasta -bed cat_filter1.gff -fo my_modified_Reference.fasta`